New York’s bioethics experts prepare for a wave of difficult decisions

 This process can take up to 10 hours, he said — less in a crisis, when members of ethics committees must “walk and chew gum at the same time,” Packer said.
 When “we have city hospitals that are overwhelmed, in cases like that, we call administration right away,” he said, and committees can convene quickly by video chat.

-Not everyone will be able to receive “aggressive” treatments but all patients deserve to be cared for, said Renee Mcleod-Sordjan, who succeeded Packer as director of medical ethics at Northwell Health, the largest health-care system in the state.
+Not everyone will be able to receive “aggressive” treatments but all patients deserve to be cared for, said Renee McLeod-Sordjan, who succeeded Packer as the ethics director at Northwell Health, the largest health-care system in the state.
 “That baseline treatment is comfort.
 That baseline treatment is relief from suffering.”

 She struck a note of tenacity.
-“Hospitals, in general, are prepared quite well for disasters,” Mcleod-Sordjan said.
+“Hospitals, in general, are prepared quite well for disasters,” McLeod-Sordjan said.
 She has worked through disease outbreaks before, when she was “just becoming a baby nurse” during the 1980s HIV epidemic.

 “Being anxious around what’s going to happen is an opportunity for mistakes,” she said.
 “One of the things that we’re trying to do across health systems and, particularly in medical ethics, is to divorce uncertainty from anxiety.”